OmarBazaraa/CNC-Machine/README.md

 * Has a simple logic for protecting the CNC against some faults that might occur.

 ## Flow Solver
-A C++ program that takes a screenshot for Flow game level, analyse it and perform one of the following tasks:
+A C++ program that takes a screenshot for Flow game level, analyses it and perform one of the following tasks:
 * Run an algorithm for solving the game level.
 * Detect the "Next Level" button.

-Finally it returns an instruction-string that the CNC can perform.
+Finally, it returns an instruction-string that the CNC can perform.

 ## Painter
 A C++ program that takes an image and convert it into an instruction-string that the CNC can perform.